kwest10000/demisto-demo/README.md

+# demisto-demo

+Use this docker to use a prebuilt container with this code installed
-# demisto-demo docker pull k1west2/demisto-api
+#docker pull k1west2/demisto-api